 Most users learn AppleScript on-the-fly, meaning they are busy with other tasks in a deadline-driven world.
 Who has the time to stop completely and learn something else?
 With AppleScript, a new user might work on a developing a script, then be pulled away by another task for days or even weeks.
 When he or she returns to the script, the English-like syntax really helps ease the process of getting back into the flow.
 This not only helps beginners but even veteran users like myself because, hey, I forget things as well.

-What are the benefits of AppleScript automation?
+What is AppleScript automation?

 One of the primary goals of computers is to automate tedious tasks.
 Yet for various reasons, we often find ourselves doing the same tasks again and again every day.
 Again and again.
 And again.
 Every single day.
 Then again.